code-greg-42/Orbit-Oasis/README.md

 **Upgrades:**

 - **Spaceship Speed:** Increase the speed of your spaceship for the race.
-- **Firepower:** Enhance the firepower of your spaceship for the shooter.
+- **Firepower:** Enhance the firepower of your spaceship for the shooter. // removed
 - **Animal Catching/Fishing Gun:** Improve radius of animal catching gun, and decrease difficulty of fishing by upgrading gun.

 ---